yojimbo256/Yuna-AI/README.md

 ---

-> 👁️ For patent or academic inquiries, contact the project lead directly.
-This repo supports an active **PhD dissertation** in adaptive AI systems.
+> 👁️ Yuna AI is a functional prototype developed for both an active **PhD dissertation** and a **patent submission**.
+> Its architecture demonstrates modular, ethical, and adaptive AI design in real-world personal cognitive assistants.